Anti-Gentrification

 Real Estate Watch (REW) works to hold predatory landlords and developers accountable by providing empirical information and tools to empower Brooklyn residents and small businesses.
 Real Estate Watch (REW) is the investigative research project of Equality for Flatbush.

-CURRENT REW CAMPAIGNS
+REW CAMPAIGNS

 Lefferts Capital LLC